douglasgreen/utility/docs/config_setup.md

 }
 ```

-The config files will be copied every time you run `composer update` or `composer install`.
+The config files will be linked every time you run `composer update` or `composer install`.
+The link
+is a symlink to the original file.

-The file copier skips copying files if:
+The file linker skips linking files if:

 -   The relevant project was not found in your `composer.json` or `package.json` file.
 -   The same file is committed into your Git project and shouldn't be overwritten.
--   The same file was already copied before and is unchanged.
+-   The same file was already linked before and the link is unchanged.

-The file copier will add the list of files copied to `/.git/info/exclude` to exclude them from being
+The file copier will add the list of links to `/.git/info/exclude` to exclude them from being
 committed to Git.

 ## Cloning